Christian music: Instrumental music

 Some worship music may be unsung, simply instrumental.
 During the Baroque period in Europe, the chorale prelude (for organ) was widely used, generally composed by using a popular hymn tune thematically, and a wide corpus of other solo organ music began to develop across Europe.
-Some of the most well-known exponents of such organ compositions include Johann Sebastian Bach, Dieterich Buxtehude, George Frideric Handel, François Couperin, César Franck and Charles-Marie Widor to name a few.
+Some of the most well-known exponents of such organ compositions include Johann Sebastian Bach, Dieterich Buxtehude, George Frideric Handel, François Couperin, César Franck, and Charles-Marie Widor to name a few.
 Up to the present time, various composers have written instrumental (often organ) music as acts of worship, including well known organ repertoire by composers like Olivier Messiaen, Louis Vierne, Maurice Duruflé, and Jean Langlais.

 The church sonata (for orchestra and chamber group) and other sacred instrumental musical forms also developed from the Baroque period onwards.

 Types of Christian music

+Christian music includes a wide range of genres that show the diversity of worship styles, culture influence, and artistic expressions made by different people.
+While traditional Christian music like hymns remain foundational, modern Christian music has evolved to sound more like to mainstream music, helping artists reach new audiences.

+Some of the main genres in Christian music include:

 Chants

 A chant is the iterative speaking or singing of words or sounds, often primarily on one or two main pitches called reciting tones.
 Chants may range from a simple melody involving a limited set of notes to highly complex musical structures, often including a great deal of repetition of musical subphrases, such as Great Responsories and Offertories of Gregorian chant.
 Chant may be considered speech, music, or a heightened or stylized form of speech.
-In the later Middle Ages some religious chant evolved into song (forming one of the roots of later Western music).
+In the later Middle Ages, some religious chant evolved into song (forming one of the roots of later Western music).

 Mostly used in Anglican, Catholic, and Orthodox churches.
 Some examples of chants are: